 It is important that the massing of the buildings be scaled in such a way that it relates to the people living there and harmonizes with the area and its natural features.
 This is especially true in the Park Home area where some of the buildings may be larger than in other areas of the development.
-Park Homes range in size from two (2) small lot single tamily units to fifteen (15) four (4) unit multifamily buildings.
+Park Homes range in size from two (2) small for single family units to fifteen (15) four (4) unit multi family buildings.